Stockpickers hope to break seven-year skid versus passive funds in 2015

 REASONS TO BE SKEPTICAL

-Yet investors have reasons to be skeptical that certain market environments favour stockpickers, analysts say.
+Yet investors have reasons to be skeptical that certain market environments favor stockpickers, analysts say.

 With so many actively managed mutual funds - there are 4,635 large-cap funds alone tracked by Morningstar (MORN.O) - there is little reason to think that all of them will react to the same environment in the same way.